zulip/zulip-gci/tasks/2017/submit-a-pull-request.md

   [this doc](http://zulip.readthedocs.io/en/latest/git/pull-requests.html#create-a-pull-request) on creating pull requests if you don't know how to open a pull request.

-* Sign the Dropbox CLA using the link posted by the Dropbox CLA bot.
+* Sign the Dropbox CLA - https://opensource.dropbox.com/cla/

 * Post a link to the pull request when you submit your task on the GCI website.
 The link should look like